On the Conjecture of Stability Preservation in Arbitrary-Order Adams-Bashforth-Type Integrators: Abstract

 \section{Abstract}

 This paper presents stability and accuracy analysis of a high-order explicit time stepping scheme introduced by \cite[Section 2.2]{Buvoli2019}, which exhibits superior stability compared to classical Adams-Bashforth.
 A conjecture that is supported by several numerical phenomena in \cite[Figure 2.5]{Buvoli2018}, the method appears to remain stable when the accuracy approaches infinity, although it is not yet proven.
-It is regrettable that this hypothesis has been refuted from a fundamental perspective in harmonic analysis.
+We have disproven this conjecture from the perspective of harmonic analysis in this work.
 Notwithstanding the aforementioned, this method displays considerably enhanced stability in comparison to conventional explicit schemes.
 Furthermore, we present a criterion for ascertaining the maximum permissible accuracy for a given specific parabolic stability radius.
-Conversely, the original method will lose one order associated with the expected accuracy, which can be recovered with a slight modification.
+Conversely, the original method will lose one order associated with the expected accuracy, which can be explored theoretically.
 Consequently, a unified analysis strategy for the \( L^2 \)-stability will be presented for extensional PDEs under the CFL condition.
-Finally, a selection of representative numerical examples will be shown in order to substantiate the theoretical analysis.
+Finally, a selection of representative numerical examples will be shown in order to substantiate the theoretical analysis. \keywords{Adams-Bashforth-type integrator \and region of stability \and \( L^2 \)-stability \and CFL condition.} \subclass{65L20\and 65M15\and 65E99}